KilianDeBock/Free3Dm/content/pages/GettingStartedGuide/GettingStartedGuide.content.md

 The two most popular types of 3D printers are FDM and SLA printers, which print objects in different ways.

-Our starter printer, <u>the Creality Ender 3</u>, is an **FDM printer**, which stands for Fused Deposition Modeling.
+Our starter printer, [the Creality Ender 3]("/category/printers/ender-3"), is an **FDM printer**, which stands for Fused Deposition Modeling.
 FDM printers use a spool of plastic filament that is heated, melted, and pushed through a nozzle to print your object layer by layer.

 **SLA printers** (Stereolithography printers) create objects from liquid resin by hardening each layer with a UV light.
 SLA printers have a vat of resin that rests above an LCD panel.
 Each layer of the object is displayed on the LCD panel, which directs the UV light to cure the resin in the exact pattern of each layer.
 ## What do you need for 3D printing?
-<u>Our starter kit</u> includes everything you need to start 3D printing your own projects.
+[Our starter kit]("/") includes everything you need to start 3D printing your own projects.
 It includes:

  - Creality Ender 3 3D printer
  - 1.75mm PLA Filament - White